elluisian/ugeeconfig/documentation/xml-configfile_documentation.md

 Please also note that this is just a "trial-and-error documentation", no reverse engineering was performed, as my only goal was to set keystrokes easily, as keyboard events are totally diregarded in the official configuring program, making it hard to set those.

-## XML Documentation

-The root node is _UGEE_, it includes the nodes:
+Let's start with the root node, which is named _UGEE_ and it includes the following nodes:

 - __PenTabletLists__: It owns all the devices' definitions.
-It has a _version_ attribute, presumably used to detect the particular version of this node "whole structure" (how the inner nodes are laid out that is);
+It has a _version_ attribute, presumably used to detect the particular version of this node's "whole structure" (how the inner nodes are laid out that is);

-- __DesktopShortcutKeys__: It owns all the information related to the "shortcut keys window", the one that may be used above everything else in-software (deskkeys in short from now on).
+- __DesktopShortcutKeys__: It owns all the information related to the "shortcut keys window", the one that may be used above everything else in-software (deskkeys in short from now on);

-### DesktopShortcutKeys documentation
+## DesktopShortcutKeys documentation

 This node owns only a few inner nodes: